Chart Color Schemes

 Singleton - Golden Bay - Secret Harbour features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 83.7% of all households, consisting of 45.1% couples with children, 23.4% couples without children, and 14.3% single parent families.
-Non-family households comprise the remaining 16.3%, with lone person households at 14.6% and group households making up 1.7%.
-The median household size is 3.0 people, larger than the Greater Perth average of 2.6.
+Family households account for 83.7% of all households, including 45.1% couples with children, 23.4% couples without children, and 14.3% single parent families.
+Non-family households make up the remaining 16.3%, with lone person households at 14.6% and group households comprising 1.7% of the total.
+The median household size is 3.0 people, which is larger than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households